Tonight I posed a question to my peers on social media, it sparked a great discussion. My question:

 -An investment into birth education (EVERY BIRTH PHOTOGRAPHER SHOULD HAVE THIS)

 I know sounds kind of crazy right?
 Well my friends, this is my industry.
 This is the world of birth photography.
 While I do book other sessions and events, this is my world.
 I book 2-3 Births a month while as a wedding photographer I was able to book solid for months, 2 every weekend if I wanted.
 The cost of rescheduling clients when I need to go go go, the emotional cost of missing events with my family, planning vacations years in advance and overall the willingness to be sleepless for days.
 Of course this is my passion, this is my calling and I wouldn't trade it for the world but I do ask to be fairly compensated for my own investment.
 As an artist sending out quotes I often get responses that consider my prices unreasonable so I ask that they take a moment to better understand how I provide for my family.

-I chose the number $1500 in my question as it was relatively thought of on the low end of wedding coverage for a well seasoned photographer. $1500 is my base for Birth Photography, with four years experience it will continue to grow as the industry grows but for now I just wanted to give some perspective to why Birth Photography is an investment and so worth every penny.
+I chose the number $1500 in my question as it was relatively thought of on the low end of wedding coverage for a well seasoned photographer. $2500 is my base for Birth Photography, with six years of experience it will continue to grow as the industry grows but for now I just wanted to give some perspective to why Birth Photography is an investment and so worth every penny.

 Thanks for listening friends and thank you for your continued support of my artistry!